 How is FAO funded?

-The total FAO Budget planned for 2012-13 is USD 2.4 billion.
-Of this amount, 42 percent comes from assessed contributions paid by member countries, while 58 percent will be mobilized through voluntary contribitions from Members and other partners.
+The total FAO Budget planned for 2014-15 is USD 2.4 billion.
+Of this amount, 41 percent comes from assessed contributions paid by member countries, while 59 percent will be mobilized through voluntary contributions from Members and other partners.

 How does FAO allocate its assessed and voluntary contributions?

 FAO's overall programme of work is funded by assessed and voluntary contributions.
-The assessed contributions are Member countries' contributions, set at the biennial FAO Conference.
-The FAO regular budget for the 2012-13 biennium is USD 1,005.6 million.
+Member countries' assessed contributions comprise the regular budget, set at the biennial FAO Conference.
+The FAO regular budget for the 2014-15 biennium is USD 1,005.6 million.